mjordan/islandora_workbench_docs/docs/generating_csv_files.md

 ### CSV file templates

 !!! note
-    This documentation describes creating CSV *file* templates.
+    This section describes creating CSV *file* templates.
 For information on CSV *field* templates, see the "[Using CSV field templates](/islandora_workbench_docs/field_templates/)" section.

 You can generate a template CSV file by running Workbench with the `--get_csv_template` argument: